 The Company uses foreign currency economic hedges to offset the earnings impact that fluctuations in foreign currency exchange rates have on certain monetary assets and liabilities denominated in nonfunctional currencies.
 The changes in the fair values of economic hedges used to offset those monetary assets and liabilities are immediately recognized in earnings in the line item other income (loss) - net in our consolidated statement of income.
-In addition, we use foreign currency economic hedges to certain acquisition and divestiture activities.
+In addition, we use foreign currency economic hedges to minimize the variability in cash flows associated with fluctuations in foreign currency exchange rates, including those related to certain acquisition and divestiture activities.
 The changes in the fair values of economic hedges used to offset the variability in U.S. dollar net cash flows are immediately recognized in earnings in the line items net operating revenues, cost of goods sold or other income (loss) - net in our consolidated statement of income, as applicable.
 The total notional values of derivatives related to our foreign currency economic hedges were \$8,620 million and \$6,989 million as of December 31, 2024 and 2023, respectively.